M0hitSingh/M0hitSingh/README.md

 - ***A passionate Backend Developer with a strong passion for innovation***

-- 2024 B.Tech Passout Student from AKGEC, Ghaziyabad
+- 2024 B.Tech Passout Student from AKGEC, Ghaziabad

 - 💬 Ask me about **Node.Js, JavaScript, TypeScript, MongoDB, Kafka, Redis**